-We often fall into this trap, believing our clients’ businesses and their needs are special little snowflakes that deserve 100-percent custom, individual requirements and specifications.
+We often fall into this trap, believing our clients’ businesses and their needs are so unique that they deserve 100-percent custom, individual requirements and specifications.
 But we’d be wrong.

 If your desire is to productize services, you have to lovingly say goodbye to a certain level of customization.
-Now, there’s nothing wrong with custom work — but the reality is, most businesses aren’t charging enough to justify a fully customized solution.
+There’s nothing wrong with custom work — but the reality is, most businesses aren’t charging enough to justify a fully customized solution.

-Without further ado, here’s our 10-point checklist to see if your website-based service can be turned into a product.
+Here’s our 11-point checklist to see if your website-based service can be turned into a product.

 1. Does your service offer a solution to a problem?

-The best gauge to know if your product will succeed is to evaluate if it solves a problem.
-If it solves a problem, then you can be almost be certain someone needs it.
+The best gauge to know if your product will succeed is to evaluate whether or not it solves a problem.
+If it solves a problem, then you can almost be certain someone needs it.
 Focusing on your product as a solution is the best was to refine your product’s offerings, messaging and projections for demand.

 2. Does your service have a deliverable?

-It’s nearly impossible to convert a service to a product if there’s no deliverable.
+It’s nearly impossible to convert a service into a product if there’s no deliverable.
 When someone forks over their credit card to purchase your product, what are they receiving in return?

-In creating my business, WP Care Market, where we match small business owners with website consultants, I knew the importance of a deliverable to shift our service more to a product.
-Therefore, we refined WP Care Market to be responsible for the website audit of the small business owner’s website before matching to a pro.
-This way, our customers receive beautiful reports on the intricacies and needs of their site before we make the referral to the website pro.
+In creating my business, WP Care Market, where we match small business owners with website consultants, I knew the importance of a deliverable to shift our services into products.
+With that in mind, we refined WP Care Market to be responsible for the website audit of the small business owner’s website before matching to a pro.
+This way, our customers receive beautiful reports on the intricacies and needs of their site before we make a referral to the website pro.